taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 We should now successfully return a token to the client when a request is made to register a new user.

 If we want this register route to be reachable, we need to configure a route for it.
-Let's go ahead and setup our routes.
+Let's go ahead and setup our router.

 ```
 ## lib/auth_example/router.ex